109km/javascript-algorithms/advanced-algorithm/06-queue/queue.md

 Output: [5,6,6,6]
 ```

-Here's an example answer without using dqueue:
+Here's an example answer without using dqueue, its time complexity is O(n * k).

 ```js
 function findMaxNumbersInWindow(nums, k) {